ampproject/amphtml/extensions/amp-gfycat/amp-gfycat.md

 </amp-gfycat>
 ```

-## Attributes
+# Attributes

-##### data-gfyid
+### `data-gfyid`

 The Gfycat ID found in any Gfycat url.
-For example, `TautWhoppingCougar` is the id in the following url: https://gfycat.com/TautWhoppingCougar.
+For example, `TautWhoppingCougar` is the
+id in the following url: `https://gfycat.com/TautWhoppingCougar`.

+### `width` and `height`

+The `width` and `height` attributes are special for the Gfycat embed.
+These
-##### width and height
+should be the actual width and height of the Gfycat.
+The system automatically

-The width and height attributes are special for the Gfycat embed.
-These should be the actual width and height of the Gfycat.
-The system automatically adds space for the "chrome" that Gfycat adds around the GIF.
+adds space for the "chrome" that Gfycat adds around the GIF.

 Gfycat allows many aspect ratios.

 To specify the width and height in the code, copy it from the embed URL:

-1. Go to [https://gfycat.com/](https://gfycat.com/)`name`, where name is the Gfycat ID.
+1. Go to [https://gfycat.com/](https://gfycat.com/)`name`, where `name` is the
+    Gfycat ID.
 2. Click the embed link icon (`</>`).
 3. Copy the width and height specified in the "Fixed iFRAME" field.

-Example: Finding the actual width and height

 ```html
 <iframe